-Students may appeal the Institute's actions related to the attendance policy if the absence was due to extenuating or mitigating circumstances, for example, illness, military duty, death of a family member, court appearance, or jury duty.
+Students may appeal the College's actions related to the attendance policy if the absence was due to extenuating or mitigating circumstances, for example, illness, military duty, death of a family member, court appearance, or jury duty.
 Appeals should follow the standard grievances/appeals escalation process.
 That is, the student should first discuss the issue with his or her instructor.

-Additional Program Attendance Policies:
+Additional Nursing Program Attendance Policies

 Some programs of study may have specific attendance policies.
-Students should refer to the student handbooks for those programs for more details.
+Students should refer to those Program Handbooks for more details.